nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 Examples:
 * `list` followed by `delete 2` deletes the 2nd person in the contact list of FINDvisor.
 * `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.
-* `list` followed by `delete 2 3 4` deleted the 2nd, 3rd and 4th person in the contact list of FINDvisor
+* `list` followed by `delete 2 3 4` deletes the 2nd, 3rd and 4th person in the contact list of FINDvisor

 ### Scheduling a meeting : `schedule`